 These are not just spec screenplays and unpublished novels; these are people’s hopes and dreams.
 Forget that at your peril.
 MORE: How Do I Become A Script Reader?

 My sell-out course, BREAKING INTO SCRIPT READING will be back for its FOURTH year in 2018!
 If you’re interested in becoming a script reader, or finding out more how script readers may assess YOUR own writing – or both! – then this is the course for you.
-The course will run 3-4th February and early bird tickets are on sale now.
-GET THEM HERE, or click the pic on the left.
+The course will run 3-4th February.
+GET YOUR TICKETS HERE, or click the pic on the left.
 See you there!

 For B2W offers and free stuff first, join my EMAIL LIST